Orchid is pianod2 precompiled and packaged for the Mac, with some built-in UI components. It (theoretically) runs on OS X 10.7+.

 Which should I use?

-pianod2.
-It's more flexible, the client is better and easier to use.
+Orchid or pianod2.
+They are more flexible and the client is better and easier to use.

 Unless you're running on compute-, memory-, or compiler-challenged device (your gateway router or NAS appliance, a Raspberry Pi, etc), and you can make due with just Pandora, in which case the original may meet your needs.